-- (a) Find the equilibrium solutions of the this equation. - (b) Since equation (1.5.12) is autonomous, we can find a solution using separation of variables.
+- (a) Find the equilibrium solutions of this equation. - (b) Since equation (1.5.12) is autonomous, we can find a solution using separation of variables.
 Find this solution. - (c) Equation (1.5.12) is also a Ricatti equation (1.5.11).
 Since we know an equilibrium solution from part (1), we can use the method of the previous problem to find a general solution to (1.5.12).
-Find the general solution using the fact that we have a Ricatti equation and show that your solution agrees with the solution that you found in part (2).
+Find the general solution using the fact that we have a Ricatti equation and show that your solution agrees with the solution that you found in part (2). - 28.
+The differential equation is not autonomous, separable, or linear; however, we can solve this equation with a change of variable.